compmem/smile/docs/install.rst

     $ python -m pip install .

-This will add SMILE to your python distribuiton.
+This will add SMILE to your python distribution.

 With that, you are finished installing SMILE.
 Congrats!
 Head over to `SMILE Tutorial<tutorial.html>`_ to start SMILING.